Charité, Universitätsmedizin Berlin, Germany

 National University of Singapore.

 K O Lee is Professor at the National University of Singapore, and Consultant Endocrinologist at the National University Hospital in Singapore.
 His clinical interests are in Pituitary and Gonadal Endocrinology, and his research interests include the GH/IGF/IGFBP axis in fertility, and stem cells and gene therapy in Diabetes.
-He is a council member of the GH Research Society, and past president of the Endocrine and Metabolic Society of Singapore.
+He is a past president of the Endocrine and Metabolic Society of Singapore.

 Hôpital Bicêtre-Paris-Sud, France